wordpress-privacy/info/README.md

    * To show/export personal data (for transfer)
    * Add notices for both registered users and commenters on what data is collected in core by default, and why.

+1. Setup a privacy centre to hold GDPR information for site users, for site administrators, and developers.

+   * For site users and administrators: What is collected, how long, why, etc
-1. Create some guidelines for plugin authors on how to use the core tools.
+   * For developers: How to use the core tools

 ## Roadmap
 The roadmap can be found in [this document](./Roadmap.md).
 ## Knowledge Base